 In 1992, Dutch television journalist Wim Kayzer decided to enlist six of humanity’s greatest living scientists in untangling the mystery of human existence and discerning our place in the universe.
 He interviewed each of them separately, then flew them to Amsterdam and placed them in six different hotels, keeping them from meeting until the culmination — a roundtable of unparalleled intellectual, almost spiritual potency.
 The resulting thirteen-hour public television series became a massive hit in the Netherlands and its transcript was published in English as A Glorious Accident: Understanding Our Place in the Cosmic Puzzle (public library).

-In accordance with my longtime conviction that literature is the original internet, I encountered this magnificent, mind-expanding collection of interviews through a passing mention in the memoir of Oliver Sacks, who was one of the six scientists.
-Another was the great physicist, mathematician, and science sage Freeman Dyson (b.
-December 15, 1923), who has written beautifully about the new Age of Wonder and has lived nearly a century as a supreme steward of that age himself.
+In accordance with my longtime conviction that literature is the original Internet, I encountered this magnificent, mind-expanding collection of interviews through a passing mention in the memoir of Oliver Sacks, who was one of the six scientists.
+Another was the great physicist, mathematician, and science sage Freeman Dyson (December 15, 1923–February 28, 2020), who has written beautifully about the new Age of Wonder and has lived nearly a century as a supreme steward of that age himself.

 The interview begins with Kayzer’s wonderful portrait of Dyson:

 Freeman Dyson is far more fragile than I thought: a small man in a slightly oversized raincoat, with glasses that seem to date from before World War I. When I meet him in a hotel in Cambridge, England, he carries two unbuttered rolls in one hand and a somewhat feminine umbrella in the other.
 He immediately reminds you of an absentminded professor.
 His wife, who has accompanied him, explains that Freeman would forget to eat if someone weren’t around to remind him periodically of the concept of taking food.